LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220226.md

 **FavoritoHJS** is asking, "Where is help needed at the moment?"
 I mentioned it earlier, but again, the #opening channel on the community server lists the teams that need people.
 You can also have a look at the various issues on any project that you're interested in.
 I could also use a bit of help on the Community Toolings Team but I'm not really too worried right now.
 It's chugging along just fine.
 And yes, sign up for Build Tools of course, that's in there, it's in the list.
 So yeah, not much there to say for that one, I think. **Haven King**, I think that one's yours.

 **Haven King**: Yep, waiting for it to pop up in chat.
 If it's going to.
-Or if it's- I don’t know.
+Or if it's- I donâ€™t know.

 **Gdude**: Click the stage button.
 Ah, there we go.
 OK.